ObengKojo23/pizza-mania-sales-analysis/README.md

 <a href=#cont>Back to Project Structure</a>

 ### 3.1 Promote Row Headers 📝
-Promoting headers means ensuring that the column names of a dataset are recognized as the first row instead of data values.
+Promoting headers means ensuring that a dataset's column names are recognized as the first row instead of data values.
 - During loading the four datasets, the `pizza_type table` had its header row as a data value and, therefore, had to be promoted as a row header before loading it.

 ### 3.2 Rename Tables and Columns 📝
-After loading each table, checks were made on the table and column naming format.
+After loading each table, checks were made on the table's and columns' naming format.

 - The observation was that both table and column names were in the `Snake Case` format (e.g., orders_table, order_details).
 I, therefore, renamed each of them to follow the standard and my preferred format for dashboard projects.
-For example, `orders_table` was renamed `Orders Table`, `order_details` --> `Order Details`.
+For example, `orders_table` was renamed `Orders_Table`, `order_details` --> `Order_Details`.

 ### 3.3 Standardize Data Formats 📝
 After loading data into Power BI, standardising data formats is crucial to ensure accuracy, consistency, and compatibility for analysis and visualization.
 This ensures that Power BI does not misclassify data types (e.g., treating dates as text), facilitates accurate data modelling, enables reliable sorting and filtering, and ensures data consistency across the report.

-- Each column was inspected to ensure the right data format.
-Fortunately, exploration indicated that all columns were in the right format.
+- Each column was inspected to ensure the correct data format.
+Fortunately, exploration indicated that all columns were in the proper format.

 ### 3.4 Handling Null Values  📝
 Checking for null values in Power BI is crucial as it ensures data completeness, prevents calculation errors, maintains accurate relationships, and improves visualization reliability.